Lesson n°3

 Let's imagine an attacker tries to guess a user's password from the SHA256 hash:

-To store user generated passwords, you must always use a hashing algorithm specifically designed for user generated passwords such as bcrypt that is the default for Ruby on Rails applications.
+To store user-generated passwords, you must always use a hashing algorithm specifically designed for user-generated passwords, such as bcrypt, which is the default for Ruby on Rails applications.

 Bcrypt is specifically designed to be slow and consume a lot of memory.
 You can control the slowness and memory consumption by changing a parameter called the cost factor.
 A high cost factor will make it much harder for attackers to perform brute force attacks.